PhantomChain/docs/docs/api/sdk/clients/guidelines.md

 ## Introduction

-**The following is a guide for implementing a new Ark Client SDK.
+**The following is a guide for implementing a new Phantom Client SDK.
 It covers the required functionalities as well as guidelines for how clients should typically look and behave.**

-These guidelines are to be strictly followed if you are implementing or modifying an API client for the Ark Ecosystem.
+These guidelines are to be strictly followed if you are implementing or modifying an API client for the PHANTOM.

 Following these guidelines is required to provide a streamlined experience across different languages in order to make it easier for new developers to get started with developing a new package or modify an existing one without lowering the quality of the already existing implementation.